 As for Emily Valentine, she’s the mind behind Style Me Tactical, which is basically the blog version of the Not Your Average Gun Girls podcast.
 She has plenty of posts about preparedness, firearms, and concealed carry outfits that are stylish and functional, but also a ton about beauty, wellness, and outfits that are just plain stylish.

-Other National Firearms Organizations
+12. National Firearms Organizations (NRA & USCCA)

 Organizations for women aren’t the only ones who provide resources for women.